 Our Centre for Death & Society (CDAS) members are all involved in research related to death and dying.
 We welcome anyone whose research is related in some way to human mortality.

-Jo completed the MSc in Death and Society at the University.
+Jo completed the MSc in Death and Society at the University of Bath and is currently a registered Social Worker and qualified PEPS current Practice Educator.
 She has spent the majority of her time in practice as a specialist palliative care social worker, including working with the bereaved.
 Jo has supported many social work students in training to experience this complex multidisciplinary area of social work practice.

 Malcolm's research and consultancy includes extensive work on the long term care of older people, theories of ageing and on assessment issues.
 Over the past fifteen years it has extended into end of life care and spirituality in later life.

-Paula is a member of the Department of Psychology at the University of Bath.
+Paula is a Senior lecturer in the Department of Psychology at the University of Bath.
 She is a Chartered Health Psychologist who also has a nursing background.
 Paula has been a lecturer in nursing and was Course Leader for the MSc in Palliative Care at the University of Sheffield.
 Paula is currently a member of the steering group of Help the Hospices 'Care for the Carer' project, a five year project aimed at highlighting and supporting carers in hospice settings.

 Dr Ali is a Lecturer in Islamic Studies at Cardiff University and Research Associate at the Centre for Death & Society (CDAS), University of Bath.
 In 2015 he was presented with a BISCA (British Imams and Scholars Contribution Award) for best contribution in teaching and research.
 He is a Fellow of the Higher Education Academy (HEA) and Advisory Board Member of the British Association of Islamic Studies (BRAIS).